Understanding Stress Leave in Ontario

 M.P. v.
 R.A., 2010 ONCA 384

-In this case, the worker filed a lawsuit against her company for the deliberate infliction of mental distress following verbal abuse and harassment from her supervisor.
+In this case, the plaintiff was an employee who filed a lawsuit against her employer for the deliberate infliction of mental distress after receiving extensive verbal abuse and harassment from her supervisor.
 The employee, M.P., claimed that the sustained abusive conduct from her supervisor, R.A., had caused her significant psychological harm.

-While acknowledging the potential validity of claims for deliberate infliction of mental anguish, the Court emphasized the substantial challenges in proving these claims.
-The court highlighted that the behaviour in question must be extreme and exceed all possible bounds of decency, which sets a high threshold for plaintiffs.
-The ruling underscored the necessity for clear and convincing evidence that the defendant’s actions were not only intentional or reckless but also directly caused a serious and identifiable psychological injury to the plaintiff.
+While acknowledging that there is validity to claims of intentionally inflicting “mental anguish on an employee, the Court admitted that it can be significantly challenging to prove the truth of these kinds of claims.
+The Court indicated that the behaviour in question must be extreme or flagrant, and exceed all possible bounds of decency.
+This sets a high threshold that plaintiffs have to meet.
+The ruling shows us the necessity for clear and convincing evidence that the defendant’s actions were not only intentional or reckless but also directly caused a serious and identifiable psychological injury to the plaintiff.

-This case sets a framework for both employees and employers in addressing issues of workplace harassment and the legal ramifications of such conduct.
-The decision illustrates the Court’s careful balancing of recognizing legitimate claims of workplace abuse while ensuring that the threshold for proving such claims remains firm to prevent frivolous or vexatious lawsuits.
+This case sets an important framework and precedent for both employees and employers, in terms of addressing issues of workplace harassment and the legal repercussions of such conduct.
+The decision exemplifies the Court’s careful balancing act of recognizing legitimate, founded claims of workplace abuse. while ensuring that the threshold for proving such claims remains firm.
+Having a high standard to proving these claims helps prevent frivolous, vexatious, or otherwise “time-consuming” lawsuits that takes resources away from the legal system.

 Honda Canada Inc. v.
 K.K.
 [2008] 2 S.C.R.
 362

 After taking a stress leave, K.K., an employee with chronic fatigue syndrome, was terminated by Honda Canada Inc. Afterwards, K.K. filed a lawsuit alleging wrongful termination and sought additional damages for the manner in which he was dismissed, alleging that the employer’s actions caused him undue emotional distress.
-This case demonstrates important principles regarding the awarding of damages for wrongful dismissal, particularly when emotional suffering is involved.
+This case demonstrates important principles regarding the awarding of damages for wrongful dismissal, especially when emotional distress is a key factor at play.

 Hamilton-Wentworth District School Board v.
 S.F., 2016 ONCA 421